Houdini 21.0 Nodes Geometry nodes

 Matched Pose

-Store the pose set by the Transformations multiparm on the point attribute specified in Attribute Name and also set this pose as the current pose on the second output.
+Stores the pose set by the Transformations multiparm on the point attribute in Attribute Name.
+This also sets the pose as the current pose on the second output.

 Pass Through

-Store the pose set by the Transformations multiparm on the point attribute specified in Attribute Name but maintain the second input’s current pose or animation.
+Stores the pose set by the Transformations multiparm on the point attribute in Attribute Name, but maintains the second input’s current pose or animation.

 Match Size